abrlib/abrlib/README.md

 > cmake .. -GNinja
 > ninja

-## How to adjust abr library to your project:
+## How to adjust abruslib library to your project:
-The abruslib library works on abr units, which are the basic type the calculations are performed on.
+The abruslib library works on units (abrusunit_t), which are the basic type the calculations are performed on.
 The abrusunit_t has ABRUS_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
 By default it is set to 32.
 To change it modify the ABRUS_UNIT_BITSIZE definition.